Are these hikes truly beautiful, or are you pulling our leg?

 Yes.
 We’ll send you a packing list so you’ll be certain to have everything you need for a successful walk.
 In general, you’ll need a daypack, good hiking clothing, rain gear, and most importantly a good sock/boot/shoe/sandal combination that you’ve proven will protect you from blisters.
 Blisters are the #1 scourge of pilgrims, so this is probably the most important preparation you’ll make.
 Besides your hiking gear, you’ll want to have a suitcase or duffel bag for your street clothes.
 Our baggage service is “lobby to lobby,” and the last steps to your room can be up twisty Italian staircases.
 For that reason we observe a “maximum 40 pounds (18kg)” rule on our baggage.
 It helps our driver and it helps you!

-Do I need to study Italian in order to participate?
+Do I need to study the local language in order to participate?

-How will I get to the starting place of the trek?
+How will I get to the starting place of the trek and return home?

 What if I have certain dietary restrictions?